cardano-foundation/CIPs/CIP-0095/README.md

 ### Extension Design

+// TODO: add in explanation for replacing CIP30 endpoints

 With this specification we chose to extend CIP-30's functionalities.
 There would be two competing designs to this approach.
 One; move to have this specification included within CIP-30.
 Two; deploy this specification as it's own standalone